Capital.com vs Questrade 2026

 | Tier-4 Licenses | 2 | 0 |

-Capital.com’s pricing is slightly better than the industry average.
-Its dynamic spread for EUR/USD averaged 0.6712 pips in April 2024, which is very competitive for active forex traders.
-Capital.com offers a universal account for retail traders and a separate professional account for those who qualify; note that professional clients do not receive the same regulatory protections as retail clients.
+Capital.com’s pricing is slightly better than the industry average, with low spreads that help keep forex costs down.
+In April 2024, its average EUR/USD spread was about 0.6712 pips, which is notably tight for retail traders.
+Capital.com offers a universal account for retail clients and a professional account for eligible traders; note that professional clients do not receive the same regulatory protections as retail clients.

 | Feature |